Cars and Motorhead Stuff

 Under hood.
 Vacuum opened the hood flapper at the same time it closed the heated air from the exhaust manifolds.
 This vehicle retained all original components, including the air pump.
 All SC Ramblers had assisted disc brakes on front, drum brakes on rear, with a chromed master-cylinder cap.

 All SC Ramblers were radio delete.
 The Sun tach mounted as shown with a hose clamp.
+This is the factory tachometer.
 The very dark gray interiors had Rambler "ROGUE" name plates.

 SC ramblers had the "sport" imitation-wood steering wheel shown below, and manual steering.
 They had an ash tray, cigarette lighter, but no radio.
 The shifter was a T handle competition-plus Hurst, but the shifter mounted in an unusual way.
 Standard competition-plus shifters used two bolts, but Rambler used a rubber lined rectangular hole with a thin spring-steel locking spring.
 If shifters were used hard, the rubber and spring would fail and the shifter would pull out of the mechanism.

 I did a great deal of street racing.
 Traffic was very low in the 60's.
 It was common to use sections of early Interstates, like I-75, for racing.
 Sometimes, after midnight, hours would go by before other traffic would appear.
-It was also common to use parts of Fort Street in Detroit for races.
+It was also common to use parts of Fort Street and I think Nine Mile in Detroit for races.

 More pix later......